 7. Lithography (Lithographs)

 Lithography was invented in 1796 by Alois Senefelder.
-The artist draws directly on a smooth stone or metal plate using an oily substance.
+The artist draws directly on a smooth stone or metal plate with an oily substance, and the process relies on the natural repulsion of oil and water to transfer ink onto paper.

-8. Screen Prints (Silkscreen/Serigraphy)
+8. Screen Prints (Silkscreen / Serigraphy)

 Screen printing dates back to ancient China.
-It uses a mesh screen and stencils to apply ink.
-Each color is hand-pulled through a separate screen, creating bright and layered designs.
+It uses a mesh screen and stencils to apply ink, with each color hand-pulled through a separate screen to create bright, layered designs.
+The technique became famous through Pop Art, especially Andy Warhol's work, and because each layer is applied manually, every print is a little unique.

-9. Etching/Intaglio Prints
+9. Etching / Intaglio Prints

-Etching involves carving designs into a metal plate using acid, creating fine lines and textures.
-As ink fills the etched grooves, a press transfers the image onto paper.
-This process results in exquisite detail and rich tones.
+Etching carves designs into a metal plate using acid, creating fine lines and textures.
+Ink fills the etched grooves and a press transfers the image onto paper, producing exquisite detail and rich tones.
+Artists like Rembrandt mastered this medium centuries ago, and original etchings are prized for their limited runs and handmade appeal.

 10. C-Type (Chromogenic) Prints

-C-Type prints are created using a photographic process on silver-halide paper.
-The image is exposed using light and developed through chemical baths.
-This technique produces smooth gradients and lifelike tones.
+C-Type prints are created with a photographic process on silver-halide paper: the image is exposed using light and developed through chemical baths, producing smooth gradients and lifelike tones.
+With excellent color accuracy and true photographic quality, C-Type prints are great for detailed images and high-end photo displays.

 Other Traditional Methods